BasedLinux/bsd/doc/manual/source/release-notes/rl-2.2.md

     By default, `system-features` includes `kvm` if `/dev/kvm` exists.
-    For compatibility, it also includes the pseudo-features `nixos-test`, `benchmark` and `big-parallel` which are used by Nixpkgs to route builds to particular Hydra build machines.
+    For compatibility, it also includes the pseudo-features `bsdos-test`, `benchmark` and `big-parallel` which are used by Bsdpkgs to route builds to particular Hydra build machines.

   - Sandbox builds are now enabled by default on Linux.

-  - The new command `nix doctor` shows potential issues with your Nix installation.
+  - The new command `bsd doctor` shows potential issues with your Bsd installation.

   - The `fetchGit` builtin function now uses a caching scheme that puts